vibbits/gentle-hands-on-python/src/05_Collections.md

 ```
 :::

-You can also _multiply_ a list by an integer.
+You can even _multiply_ a list by an integer.

 ::: {.cell .code}
 ```python